Particular/docs.particular.net/nservicebus/security/assembly-loading.md

 partial: disable-type-loading

+> [!NOTE]
-Note: Loading types does not automatically create instances of the loaded type.
+> Loading types does not automatically create instances of the loaded type.
 NServiceBus prevents instantiation of types that are not considered [valid message types](/nservicebus/messaging/conventions.md).